Uncertainty quantification for epidemiological forecasts of COVID-19 through combinations of model predictions: Discussion

-The rapid evolution of the models (through changes in both parameterization and structure) during the COVID-19 outbreak have led to substantial changes in each models' predictive performance over time.
-This represents a significant challenge for combination methods that essentially use a model's past performance to predict its future performance, and has resulted in cases where the combined forecasts do not represent an improvement to the individual model forecasts.
+The rapid evolution of the models (through changes in both parameterization and structure) during the COVID-19 outbreak has led to substantial changes in each model's predictive performance over time.
+This represents a significant challenge for ensemble methods that essentially use a model's past performance to predict its future utility, and has resulted in cases where the ensemble forecasts do not represent an improvement to the individual model forecasts.
 For the stacking approaches, this challenge could be overcome by either (a) additionally providing quantile predictions from the latest version of the models for (but not fit to) data points within a training window, or (b) sampled trajectories from the posterior predictive distribution for the latest model at data points that have been used for parameter estimation.
-Option (a) would allow direct application of the current algorithms to the latest models but may be complicated by addition of model structure due to e.g. changes in control measures, whilst (b) would enable application of full Bayesian stacking approaches using, for example, leave-one-out cross validation \cite{yao2018using}.
-For the regression approaches, a simple modification to the QRA algorithm (detailed in Appendix \ref{appendix::SQRA}) appears to be able to correct the prediction bias associated with changes to the model structure or parameters.
-Promising initial results suggest that the modified QRA algorithm can substantially outperform other combination methods for most value types.
+Option (a) would allow direct application of the current algorithms to the latest models but may be complicated by addition of model structure due to, for example, changes in control measures, whilst (b) would enable application of full Bayesian stacking approaches using, for example, leave-one-out cross validation \cite{yao2018using}.
+However, it is important to consider the practical constraints on the resolution of information available during the rapid delivery of scientific advice during a pandemic.
+With no additional information, it is possible to make the following simple modification to the regression approaches to reduce the prediction bias associated with changes to the model structure or parameters.